Vivekanand-R/Industry-Outlook/README.md

 ![image](https://github.com/user-attachments/assets/f468d4e8-6c85-46eb-832c-ec59cb739f71)

-Source: Yahoo Finance (yfinance, open source for educational purpose)
+Source: Yahoo Finance (yfinance, open source for educational, non-commercial and demonstration purpose)

 This includes all varieties of companies.
 On Medical Equipment Side: GE Healthcare, Medtronics and Siemens plays a major role, other big players concentrated in the pharmaceuticals sectors.